catalyst-cooperative/pudl/docs/intro.rst

 .. _etl-process:

 ---------------------------------------------------------------------------------------
-The Data Warehouse Design
+The ETL Process
 ---------------------------------------------------------------------------------------

-PUDL's data processing produces a data warehouse that can be used for analytics.
+PUDL's ETL produces a data warehouse that can be used for analytics.
 The processing happens within Dagster assets that are persisted to storage, typically pickle, parquet or SQLite files.
-The raw data moves through three layers of the data warehouse.
+The raw data moves through three layers of processing.

 Raw Layer
 ^^^^^^^^^